-Learning from human demonstrations has seen many recent successes in real-world robotic tasks Chi et al. (2024); Hou et al. (2025); Wu et al. (2025); Xu et al. (2025); Xiong et al. (2025).
+Learning from human demonstrations has seen many recent successes in real-world robotic tasks [9, 21, 41, 48, 42].
 However, to obtain a successful policy, human demonstrators often have to repeatedly deploy a policy and observe its failure cases, then collect more data to update the policy until it succeeds.
-This process is broadly referred to as Dataset Aggregation (DAgger) in Ross et al. (2011); Kelly et al. (2019).
+This process is broadly referred to as Dataset Aggregation (DAgger) [36, 23].
 However, doing DAgger effectively for real-world robotic problems still faces the following challenges: